NCMRD/Standard-Expert-Committee/README.md

  5) (NCMRD SD24-01) Standard Vocabulary for Materials Research Data (Mar.
 2024, 5th Ed.)
  6) (NCMRD SD24-02) Standard Vocabulary for Materials Research Data (Oct.
 2024, 6th Ed.)
  7) (NCMRD SD25-01) Standard Vocabulary for Materials Research Data (Apr.
 2025, 7th Ed.)
+ 8) (NCMRD SD25-02) Standard Vocabulary for Materials Research Data (Feb.
+2026, 8th Ed.)

-**Materials Data Standard Dictionary** can be downloaded from the NCMRD website (ncmrd.re.kr).
-The json schema files of the dictionary can be downloaded from the sub-braches of the Main branch.
+**Materials Data Standard Dictionary** can be downloaded from sub-branches of this main branch in both pdf and json-schema format.
+NCMRD website (ncmrd.re.kr) also published the pdf file of the dictionary

 ### Files in Main Branch
 Documents related with the standardization of materials research data are uploaded on the main branch :